 As we age, we might find it more difficult to fall asleep or stay asleep.
 In fact, insomnia is one of the most common sleep disorders among elderly.

-In this case, one might consider using melatonin, which is largely considered a safe sleep air supplement for most healthy adults.
-Elderly people who want to use melatonin should consider whether melatonin will suit their health needs and lifestyle before using it.
+One might consider using melatonin, which is largely considered a safe sleep aid supplement for healthy adults.
+Elderly people who want to use melatonin should consider whether melatonin will suit their health needs and lifestyle before use.